Call Us Today at: 503-850-3055

 #2 Use Codes When Verifying Business Contacts You Communicate With

-Protecting your business from deepfake technology can be as easy as creating a verbal code only known to your company and those you transact with.
+Securing your business from deepfakes can be as simple as creating a verbal code only known to your company and those you transact with.
 Something is amiss if you discuss valuable information or prepare to send large sums for which the receiver doesn’t know the code.

 However, a passphrase creation system is essential since one code over a long period gives hackers more time to guess it or trick your employees into revealing it.
 It generates new, random codes that you can reveal over secure channels daily.